 To do this, select your new AAC file in iTunes, and choose Edit >

 Song Info.
-Fill out at least the song name and artist
+Fill out at least the song and artist fields.

 - Drag this new file from the iTunes window onto the Desktop.
 Verify that